-I coat the catfish in pecans, then tops it with a thick, rich cream sauce.
-It looks like you spent all day on it, but it's actually so speedy to prepare.
-Mary Ann recommends garnishing it with lemon wedges, parsley or more chopped pecans if you desire. —Mary Ann Griffin, Bowling Green, Kentucky
+I coat the catfish in pecans, then top it with a thick, rich cream sauce.
+It looks like you spent all day on it, but it's actually very speedy to prepare.
+Garnish it with lemon wedges, parsley or more chopped pecans if you desire. —Mary Ann Griffin, Bowling Green, Kentucky

 - 1 cup finely chopped pecans, divided

 - 1 teaspoon salt, divided

 - 4 catfish fillets (6 ounces each)

 - 1 to 2 tablespoons minced fresh parsley

 - In a shallow bowl, combine 1/2 cup pecans, cornmeal, 1/2 teaspoon salt and 1/2 teaspoon pepper.
 Coat catfish with pecan mixture.

 - In a large skillet, melt 1/4 cup butter over medium-high heat; fry fillets for 6-7 minutes on each side or until fish flakes easily with a fork.
 Remove and keep warm.

 - In the same skillet, melt remaining butter over medium heat.
 Add remaining pecans; cook and stir for 1 minute.
 Add the cream, lemon juice and remaining salt and pepper; cook and stir for 1 minute.
 Stir in parsley.
 Serve with catfish.
 Yield: 4 servings.